cwallacebailey/html_css_portfolio_project1/README.md

 [return to contents](<#contents>)

 * ### Landing Page Background Image
-    * The image of a wing held centrally on the screen is desinged to make the focus of the site immediately clear to the user
+    * The image of a wing held centrally on the screen is designed to make the focus of the site immediately clear to the user
     * The text box overlayed onto the image allows the user to see the location the site focuses on and to give a message of what the site is for backed up by the about section (below)
     * The image is responsive to screen size and will rotate on smaller screens to always be clear